MinnPost/minnpost-mn-taxes-visualizations/README.md

+A number of visualizations around aggregate Minnesota tax data.
+Including:

-A [bubble tree](http://okfnlabs.org/bubbletree/) that breaks down tax sources in Minnesota.
+ - A [bubble tree](http://okfnlabs.org/bubbletree/) that breaks down tax sources in Minnesota for projected 2013 data.

 ## Data